mgenware/qing/docs/src/build_and_run/prerequisites.md

 # Prerequisites

-Qing supports building on Windows, macOS and Linux.
+Qing supports building on Windows (via WSL2), macOS and Linux.
 You need to install the following dependencies on your host operating system to build Qing.

 - Latest Docker
-  - Windows users: Only Windows 10+ with WSL2 installed are supported.
 - Latest Node.js LTS version

 ## Node.js version manager